-You are not required to retain an attorney to file your trademark application with the USPTO, however, the filing of a US trademark application is a legal process and it is highly recommend that you hire an attorney to assist with the application process.
-A recent study conducted by the University of North Carolina School of Law (UNC) found that only 57% of people who filed a trademark application without using an attorney received government approval on their application.
+You are not required to retain an attorney to file a trademark with the USPTO, however, the filing of a US trademark application is a legal process and it is highly recommend that you hire an attorney to assist with the application process.
+A recent study conducted by the University of North Carolina School of Law (UNC) found that only 57% of people who filed a trademark without using an attorney received government approval on their application.
 That being said, 83% of the people who used an attorney got approval.

 Furthermore, the USPTO highlights several reasons why making the investment to retain an attorney now, may be worth it in the long run.
-Several benefits to hiring an experienced trademark attorney to file your application are outlined below.
+Several benefits to hiring an experienced trademark attorney to file your trademark are outlined below.

 Conducting a Trademark Search- Although the USPTO’s Trademark Electronic Search System (TESS) is available to search for trademark applications and registrations, this is not a comprehensive list of potentially conflicting marks.
 A trademark attorney can conduct a comprehensive search of federal registrations, state registrations, and “common law” unregistered trademarks before you file your application.
 This type of search is important because other trademark owners may have protected legal rights in trademarks similar to yours that are not federally registered, and therefore would not show up in TESS.
 Also, the USPTO considers sight, sound, meaning and overall commercial impression when analyzing trademarks, so an exact search of the database will not show the entire picture.

 Ensuring Your Trademark is Filed Correctly- Identifying the types of goods and services your business is, or plans to provide is an important aspect in securing federal trademark rights.
 If the application misrepresents your business’ goods and services, this could compromise your trademark rights once registered.